bytefish/bytefish.de/blog/bookmarks_blogs_and_software_design.md

 author: Philipp Wagner
 summary: Sharing Blog posts and thoughts on Software design.

 I am finally cleaning my bookmarks.
-And this gives me a chance to share some of my favorite posts.
+And this gives me a chance to re-read and share some of my favorite posts.

 At the same time I also want to share some thoughts on programming and software design.